 To be completely honest with you, most of the best life insurance companies aren’t going to care all that much about whether or not an individual has been diagnosed with Herpes.

-If you have been diagnosed with Herpes and, it’s not causing you to suffer from any serious complications, then it’s not something a typical life insurance company is going to worry all that much about.
+If you have been diagnosed with Herpes and, it’s not causing you to suffer from any serious complications, then it’s not something a typical life insurance company is going to really care all that much about.

 You have been diagnosed with Herpes, and it is causing you to suffer from a “serious” medical condition, most life insurance applications will have specific questions “screening” for those “kinds” of issues.